nguyenphuquang/nakama-docs/docs/install-start-server.md

 ## Data directory

-The `data` directory of Nakama is where Nakama stores various working files.
+The `data` directory of Itme-platform is where Itme-platform stores various working files.
 This includes a log folder, Lua modules folder, and more.
 By default, the `data` directory is created in your current working directory of the shell console.

 ### Logs

-Nakama writes all logs to a file in the data directory.
+Itme-platform writes all logs to a file in the data directory.
 The log file name is the name of the server instance.

-By default Nakama logs messages with level "INFO", "WARN" and "ERROR".
+By default Itme-platform logs messages with level "INFO", "WARN" and "ERROR".
 However you can change this:

 ```sh
 nakama --logger.level "debug"